"this really is something a little recherché" [MUSG]

 About three years ago, we shared a list of the Top 10 Most Suggestive Lines from the Sherlock Holmes Stories.
 This was from a little publication we assembled some two decades prior called Some Sherlockian Sillies.
 (Privately printed, Boston, 1997)

 Imagine our delight when we were alerted to the existence of a paper along those same lines that John Bennett Shaw delivered to the Baker Street Irregulars, which later ended up in print.
-In a Twitter exchange, Chris Redmond (@darkgreendesk) let us know that The Baker Street Journal rejected it (not surprising, as straight-laced BSI editor Julian Wolff, BSI ("The Red-Headed League") was likely red-faced after John's reading at the dinner).
+We later discovered that The Baker Street Journal rejected it (not surprising, as straight-laced BSI editor Julian Wolff, BSI ("The Red-Headed League") was likely red-faced after John's reading at the dinner).

 But after this rejection, the essay landed in the hands of young Bruce Kennedy, BSI ("Bannister"), who edited a publication called Shades of Sherlock.
 This particular essay appeared in Number 18, from August 14, 1971, which we effortlessly tracked down on eBay.